 “Rachel!
 Please join us,” I said with glee.

 Rachel and her husband, David, were beginning to ﬁll us in on their year when June breezed in.
 She had an energy and a spring to her stride, and an air of confidence that simply hadn’t existed a year ago.

 “I haven’t kept still for two weeks straight!”
 June announced.
 “Steve and I are on the go all the time, and my mother is even taking a few trips every now and then.”

 Not only had June made some smart choices for her and Steve’s money, but she had also proven to be a good manager of her mother’s cash.
 At the age of seventy-three, her mother needed a nice return on the dollar to produce a good, steady income.
 So June took $100,000 from her father’s insurance policy and put it into several sturdy ETFs.
-She put the other $25,000 in some Treasury notes, which mature every six months, in case her mother needs money to take care of emergencies, or wants some extra cash to splurge on herself.
+She put the other $25,000 in some Treasury notes, which mature every six months, in case her mother needs money to take care of emergencies or wants some extra cash to splurge on herself.

 Steve, as it turns out, is very happy with June’s newfound financial savvy.
-“He’s real proud of me,” June said.
+“He’s really proud of me,” June said.
 “I thought he’d pull that man thing about being the provider and the money manager.
 But he was relieved, I think, to be able to step aside—or stand by me—so we could do this together.
 We’re partners now.”

 “That’s just great,” I said.

 “Yes, June, it is.
 I guess all of us made some changes over the year.”
 Rachel beamed.

 That was David’s cue.
 “I don’t know if Rachel told you, Joan, but we had delayed having a child because we both were afraid we wouldn’t be able to afford one.”